markv58/PiCamMonitor/README.md

 ⚠️ Important!

 The installation step for npm install will take a few minutes, often with little or no terminal response!
-Do not interrupt or you risk getting a jam.
+Do not interrupt or you risk locking up the system.

     cd modules
     git clone https://github.com/darickc/MMM-BackgroundSlideshow.git